grantat/cs834-f17/presentations/P2/README.md

 it is also combined with a inverted list of query terms, thus improving query processing time for the new queries that include at least one term.

+This paper uses another paper's early recognition algorithm for document ranking in search engine.

 ### Notes from Performance of compressed inverted list caching in search engines